Popular Products

 It’s only natural that sprouting body hair might make your daughter self-conscious.
 She might want to remove it ASAP.
 We hear from girls as young as 10 wanting to know how to remove hair from their legs, underarms, and pubic area!
 So, if you find your daughter is one of them, the decision about whether she removes any hair must be yours.
 If you say no, perhaps suggest discussing it again in six months’ time, rather than closing the door on the subject altogether.

 OK, so she might be hogging the bathroom longer than you’d like, but she’s trying to get to grips with lots of change.
 She’ll probably sweat more, need to wash her hair more often, and potentially have a few spots on her face or back.
+To make this time positive and less stressful for her, why not help your daughter find some toiletries of her own and offer advice on a good skincare routine, reassuring her that the odd breakout of spots is completely normal.

 Can you remember your pubescent years?
 Happy one minute, angry, frustrated, and tearful the next!
 The teenage years can be a rollercoaster of emotions; and while it’s a strain on her, both physically and mentally, it can be hard on those close by too.

-But it’s good to talk, so why not wait until things have calmed and then let her know you understand what she’s going through and offer to listen when she wants to talk.
+But it’s good to talk, so why not wait until things have calmed and then let her know you understand what she’s going through and offer to listen when she wants to talk?

 Help us to help you!